Albert1647/Albert1647/README.md

 # HI 👋, Natthan here!
 I'm a Thai Developer base in Bangkok.
-I enjoy problem-solving, effective communication and learning to expand my world view.
+I enjoy problem-solving and learning to expand my world view.
 Problem-solving and helping hand always give me a sense of accomplishment and joy.
 So if you have any question feel free to fire away!

-As a Front-dev.
-Currently I'm enjoying some Back-end development in Golang as it a very enjoyalbe language to write and in my opinion, a great error handling system compare to JavaScript.
-I think you should give it a try!
+💭 As a Front-dev.
+Currently I'm enjoying some Back-end development in Golang as it a very enjoyable language to write and in my opinion, a great error handling system compare to JavaScript.
+So if you interested in Back-end Dev', I think you should give it a try!

-In addition to Full-Stack Development, I am interested in Software Architecture, Cloud, Artifical Intelligence, Personal Finance, Investment, Japanese and Effective Communitaction!
+🌱 In addition to Full-Stack Development, I am interested in Software Architecture, Cloud, Artifical Intelligence, Personal Finance, Investment, Japanese and Effective Communitaction!
 ## 📫 Socials:
 [![Facebook](https://img.shields.io/badge/Facebook-%231877F2.svg?logo=Facebook&logoColor=white)](https://facebook.com/alberu.ndc)
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/natthadecha-kijsamrej-aab4972a1)